Ecommerce Use Case: How Machine Learning Can Increase Profits

 When e-commerce companies are asked about how they are using analytics and data, there seems to be a disconnect.
 More than half of Fortune 500 companies are actually using big data to analyze their websites for traffic, user experience, and behavior, in order to gather the information to alter user behavior.
 But small and mid-sized e-commerce businesses have not taken the full advantage of the data science and big data analytics that is out there.
 There are two reasons for this:

 - They may use Google data analytics and generate plenty of reports that show areas of weakness, but they are not sure how to effectively correct those weaknesses.

-The truth is this: An ecommerce business of any size can take advantage of data science for business and use it to ramp up its customer base (and thus profits).
-For small and mid-sized businesses, this does not mean adding expensive big data science experts.
-It means contracting out with a service that has the data scientists who can collect the data, organize and analyze it, develop models, and then collaborate with others on their teams to make recommendations to an ecommerce business, including ecommerce conversion rate.
+The truth is this: An eCommerce business of any size can take advantage of data science for business and use it to ramp up its customer base (and thus profits).
+For small and mid-sized businesses, this does not mean adding expensive big data, science experts.
+It means contracting out with a service that has the data scientists who can collect the data, organize and analyze it, develop models, and then collaborate with others on their teams to make recommendations to an eCommerce business, including eCommerce analytics conversion rate.

 Why Data Science?

-Data science for ecommerce has been used to group you with customers who may be of the same age range, the same sex, and with the same interests that you have.
+has been used to group you with customers who may be of the same age range, the same sex, and with the same interests that you have.
 Data science is tracking your behavior and offering other potential purchases to you, based upon all of these factors.
 Chances are you will look at those other products, may purchase one or two, or at least be aware that they exist so that you may return and purchase them.
-Big data analysis allowed Amazon to customize its website in real time, just for you.
+Big data eCommerce analysis allowed Amazon to customize its website in real-time, just for you.
 And it can do much more.

 Romexsoft has the team and the tools for deep learning through data science – learning that can drive what a business does to increase its revenue, user by user, customer by customer.